 Having studied analytical philosophy as part of my undergraduate course, I was able to put this into practice during my year at IBM.

 A philosophy degree teaches you how to think critically and construct a reasoned argument to any challenge you're given.
-I'm writing my dissertation this year on the topic of artificial intelligence and whether its possible that machines will think like a human.
+I wrote my dissertation on the topic of artificial intelligence and whether its possible that machines will think like a human.
 That's why I enjoyed my placement, because I realised the skills I had developed during my degree were really well matched with IBM.

 I learned how to code and ran workshops to teach others how to do it.
 A real highlight for me was being part of IBMs team at Wimbledon, analysing matches and looking at how players were performing.